-If you have not specified how to vote on a particular issue, then your proxyholder will vote your shares as they see fit.
-However, if you have not specified how to vote on a particular issue and Mr. Hamilton or Mr. Aitken has been appointed as proxyholder, your shares will be voted in favour of all resolutions proposed by management.
-For more information on these resolutions, see Part II "BUSINESS OF THE MEETING."
-The enclosed form of proxy confers discretionary authority upon the proxyholder you name with respect to amendments or variations to the matters identified in the accompanying Notice of Annual General Meeting of Shareholders and other matters that may properly come before the Meeting.
-If any such amendments or variations are proposed to the matters described in the Notice, or if any other matters properly come before the Meeting, your proxyholder may vote your shares as they consider best.
+If you have not specified how to vote on a particular issue, then your proxyholder will vote your shares as he or she sees fit.
+However, if you have not specified how to vote on a particular issue and Mr. Hamilton or Mr. Floren has been appointed as proxyholder, your shares will be voted in favour of all resolutions proposed by management.
+For more information on these resolutions, see "Part II BUSINESS OF THE MEETING."
+The enclosed form of proxy confers discretionary authority upon the proxyholder you name with respect to amendments or variations to the matters identified in the accompanying Notice of Annual General Meeting of Shareholders and any other matters that may properly come before the Meeting.
+If any such amendments or variations are proposed to the matters described in the Notice, or if any other matters properly come before the Meeting, your proxyholder may vote your shares as he or she considers best.